afninfa/rpm-dependency-visualiser/README.md

 ## Version number checking (WIP)

-The script will check every RPM in the tree and make sure the dependency versions match the constraints.
-In my dummy setting, I created another rpm `dummy-h` which requires `dummy-c` and `dummy-f` but versions which don't match the ones in my directory.
+I created another rpm `dummy-h` which requires `dummy-c` and `dummy-f` but versions which don't match the ones I have.
 The program doesn't crash, it still builds the tree, it just warns you at the bottom like this

 ```
 $ python3 rpmdag.py x86_64 x86_64/dummy-h-1.3-1.x86_64.rpm